 Today we overhear His musings about her neck.

 So how is it with our maiden?
 Anytime He is in the room, she turns to see Him, to look Him over, to see what He is doing and with whom He is talking.

-Her neck is like a compass turning her head ever to the North.
+Her neck is a compass turning her head—her attention—ever northward—toward her King.

-Additionally, a neck is the most vulnerable feature.
+The neck is our most vulnerable feature.
 Exposing your neck to another is a sign of trust and submission.
-I trust you not to exploit this weakness, and submit to your will and ability to rule me.
+I trust you not to exploit this weakness, and I submit to your will and ability to rule me.

-So, you see, the neck speaks of your will and submission.
+So, you see, when the Shepherd King speaks of the maiden's neck He speaks of her will and submission.

 When Jesus looks at us, He considers our neck.

 How is your neck?
 Are you quick to turn toward the sound of His voice?
 Are you moved by His call on your life?
 Do you drop those things that would offend Him when your conscience whispers “No”?